pdthompson5/AtlantisRL/README.md

 `graph_returns.py` can be used to generate graphs of the average running returns over training for a given model.

+## Pre-trained models
+Included in this repository are three pre-trained models. `model1` is the best trained model.
+It is capable of consistent infinite games. `model2` is capable of infinite games, but it is not consistent. `pixels_only` is a converged model that utilizes the pixels of the game as input rather than the difference between the pixels.
+To use this last model modify line 122 of `atlantis.py` to
+`(action_probs, hidden_states) = policy_forward(cur_observation)`.

 ## Running infinite episodes
 To run infinite episodes, you must disable episode truncation in Gymnasium.
 You can accomplish this via the following steps:
 1. Install the requirements